-I specialise in complex, high-value cases and I only act for claimants.
-My clients have suffered serious, sometimes fatal, injuries including brain, spinal, orthopaedic, and psychiatric injuries, and injuries leading to amputation.
+I specialise in complex, high-value cases arising out of serious injury.
+I only ever act for claimants and my clients have suffered severe, sometimes fatal, injuries including brain, spinal, orthopaedic, and psychiatric injuries, and injuries leading to amputation.

 My clients have said:

 'Thank you so much from the bottom of my heart to you and the team at FieldFisher, but mostly to you for taking me through something I wish I never have to go through ever again...As I said in person to you the other day and I can repeat it anyone, I feel very, very lucky to have had you to look after me. ...
 Thank you so much, no words can express my gratitude'